 2. In a small saucepan, bring sake, mirin, garlic, ginger, and scallion to a boil.
 Remove from heat and whisk in miso, salt, and sesame oil.

-3. Bring a large pot of water to a rapid boil.
+3. Bring a very large pot of water to a rapid boil.
 Gently pull apart and fluff noodles.
 Add noodles to water and boil 2 minutes, stirring often.
 Drain well.

 4. Add tare to 8 cups piping hot vegetable stock.
 Alternately, add 1/4 cup tare for every 2 cups stock.
 Taste and adjust saltiness.